The Hunter Club

 The Hunter Club is open to all retired staff and their partners.
-Keep in touch with what’s happening at Victoria and meet up with former colleagues and friends.
+Join us for special events and meet up with your former colleagues and friends.

 Members meet three times a year on Wednesday afternoons.
 We have afternoon tea and invite a guest speaker, with events often held at an area of interest on campus.
 We will also send you a weekly update so you can keep up to date with the latest research and news from the University.

 A number of Hunter Club members also generously support the University and we are grateful for their support.